GoogleCloudPlatform/bank-of-anthos/terraform/anthos-gke/README.md

     Error creating Feature: Resource already exists.
     ```

   This is likely because you already have the GKE Hub membership or feature enabled.
-To resolve the error, edit the `acm.tf` and remove the resource that already exists.
+To resolve the error, edit the `acm.tf` and add the appropriate variables `enable_fleet_registration` and `enable_fleet_feature` and set them to `false` to prevent the module from trying to add the resource that already exists.